Is the Go All California Pass worth it? Go All California Pass review 2019

 - Next step is to pay for your pass and then you'll be able to either print it out or use it straight from your smartphone.

-Things to keep in mind when selecting your attractions is a single attraction can only be visited once using the card and that you must have at least two different attractions on each card.
+Things to keep in mind when selecting your attractions is a single attraction can only be visited once using the pass and that you must have at least two different attractions on each pass.

 Top sights and attractions